 Other buildings of note include the luxurious Brunat House, where the mill's French head manager, Paul Brunat, and his family lived, spacious dormitories for male and female French staff, and ordinary dormitories for the Japanese workers who were mostly female.
 The chimney used for burning coal to power steam engines in the mill in the pre-electric era is also still standing.

 Visitors are allowed to enter the silk reeling mill and the east warehouse where some exhibits are displayed with explanations in Japanese, but the other buildings can only be viewed from the outside.
 Guided tours are held in Japanese for 200 yen.
-Alternatively, visitors can rent audio guides (available in various languages) for 200 yen or use their smart phones to go on their own tour (free of charge).
+Alternatively, audio guides in various languages can be rented for 200 yen.
+Visitors can also download the audio tour to their smartphone for free.

-Take the Joshin Railway from Takasaki to Joshu-Tomioka Station (35 minutes, 790 yen one way, 2 trains/hour) from where the silk mill can be reached in a 10-15 minute walk.
-A special round trip ticket is available for 2140 yen that also includes admission to the silk mill.
+Take the Joshin Railway from Takasaki to Joshu-Tomioka Station (35 minutes, 810 yen one way, 2 trains/hour) from where the silk mill can be reached in a 10-15 minute walk.
+A special round trip ticket is available for 2200 yen that also includes admission to the silk mill.
+The Machinaka Loop Bus connects the station with a parking lot to the east of the station and the silk mill every 40-60 minutes (100 yen/ride).

 The silk mill is about ten minutes away from Tomioka IC on the Joshinetsu Expressway.
 There is no parking in the immediate vicinity of the silk mill, but a large, free parking lot is located near Joshu-Tomioka Station, a ten minute walk away from the silk mill, while multiple smaller, paid parking lots are found closer to the silk mill.